LackerSKY/canister-contest/README.md

 ## In the future?

 If project will be popular, it is possible to add more statistics, like number of rounds, etc. Also accounts (register and login) and statistics for each player.
+Single-player mode?
 And even more, who knows :D

 ##